 - 1. The total number of residential rental units in the building (including the number of bedrooms and the size in square feet of each residential unit), - 2.
 The percentage of residential rental units in the building that are low-income units, the rent charged on each residential rental unit in the building (including any utility allowance), - 3.
 The number of occupants in each low-income unit, - 4.
 The low-income vacancies in the building and information that shows when, and to whom, the next available units were rented, - 5.
 The annual income certification and recertification of each low-income tenant per unit, - 6.
 Written documentation to support each low-income tenant's income certification, - 7.
-The applicable fraction, eligible basis and qualified basis of the building at the end of the first year of the credit period, and for each year thereafter of the development's compliance period, - 8.
+The applicable fraction, eligible basis and qualified basis of the building at the end of the first year of the credit period , and for each year thereafter of the development's compliance period, - 8.
 The character and use of the nonresidential portion of the building included in the building's eligible basis under Section 42(d), as amended (e.g., tenant facilities that are available on a comparable basis to all tenants and for which no separate fee is charged for use of the facilities, or facilities reasonably required by the development).

 Federal law requires the owner of a Housing Tax Credit (HTC) development to keep written records documenting compliance with the above noted requirements for at least six (6) years after the due date (with extensions) for filing the federal income tax return for that year.
-The records for the first year of the credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building.
+The records for the first year of the credit period, however, must be retained for at least six (6) years beyond the due date (with extensions) for filing the federal income tax return for the due date (with extensions) for filing the federal income tax return for the due date (with extensions) for filing the federal income tax return for the last year of the compliance period of the building.
 In addition to the above noted federal requirements, MHC requires an owner to maintain written records of current residents for the duration of the resident's tenancy, plus an additional twelve (12) months.